-The clinical program offered at Tulip Hill Recovery is comprised of two different levels of care; intensive outpatient and aftercare, both of which include case management services.
+The clinical program offered at Tulip Hill Recovery is comprised of two different levels of care; partial hospitalization and intensive outpatient, both of which include case management services.

 Throughout the duration of our program, our clinical staff provides our clients with the tools needed to obtain lasting recovery.
 Each client’s individualized treatment plan is desgined to support his or her long term goals.

 By providing individualized support we are able to build the self-esteem of each of our clients and we continue to see positive outcomes.
 This continuum of care is specifically designed to assist our clients in creating a future that is worth staying sober for.